What’s the Maximum Safe Water Pressure in an RV?

-These are not made to take the same high psi of PEX piping.
+They do not make these to take the same high psi of PEX piping.

-Higher pressures than 60 psi over time could easily start to cause leaky faucets and connections.
+Higher pressures than 60 psi over time could easily cause leaky faucets and connections.

-If you’re unlucky a leak could start in a place you don’t see until it’s too late and mold and water damage has already started.
+If you’re unlucky, a leak could start in a place you don’t see until it’s too late and mold and water damage have already started.

 RV Water Pumps PSI

 The only time y0u need an RV water pressure regulator is when you are connecting your camper directly to water using the city water connection.